coming-chat/Dmens/README.md

 # Dmens

-Dmens is a reduction of "Decentralize Moments", building a blockchain Twitter protocol on the Sui network, and integrating it in ComingChat in the form of a product similar to WeChat Moments.
+Dmens is "Decentralized Moments", which is a Blockchain Twitter Protocol built on the Sui network, and integrated into ComingChat in a form similar to WeChat Moments.